 St. Martin’s attorney Amy Hembree claimed her client suffered from temporary insanity at the time of the shooting due to his severe drinking problem, the couple’s long history of domestic strife, their impending divorce, and his guilt over the horrific New Hope plane crash.
 “The marriage and the job caused him to snap under pressure,” Hembree informed the jurors, “he did not at any time of the (shooting) incident fully comprehend what was going on.”
 Despite the fact that he testified on his own behalf, the jury didn’t buy any of it.
 After four hours of deliberation, he was found guilty of murder and sentenced to life.

-Incredibly, after serving seven years and two months in prison, Robert St. Martin’s life sentence was commuted and he was paroled on December 13, 1989, retaining his full retirement/disability benefits.
-The public record goes silent after that, and I imagine that he moved away from Georgia and won’t be giving any more interviews.
+Incredibly, after serving seven years and two months in prison, Robert St. Martin’s life sentence was commuted and he was paroled on December 13, 1989, still retaining his full retirement/disability benefits.
+The public record goes silent after that, and I doubt he is interested in giving any more interviews.
 As for his wife Darthie, I consider her to be one of the uncounted victims of Southern Airways Flight 242.